ibm-watson-data-lab/openobjectstore/README.md

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
 If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
 Pull requests will be evaulated on an individual basis based on value add to the sample application.

+Here are some features we're looking to implement.

+### Resource hiding

+You may not want everything in your Object Storage to be public.
+There should be a configuration file -- and code that uses this file -- that specifies containers and/or objects within a public container that should be hidden from the public service interface.

+### Standard formats

+It would be nice to implement some interoperable formats such as [CKAN DCAT](http://ckan.org/open-standards/) and [Dublin Core](http://dublincore.org/documents/dces/).
+It would also be nice to have an HTML representation.

+### CRUD

+In addition to the existing HTTP GET verb, we'd like to implement PUT and POST for updating and creating resources.

 ## Privacy Notice

 The `openobjectstore` sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment: